davidteren/mars-rover-challenge/README.md

 - Clone the repo
  - CD into `pf45-mrc`
-- Run the following to install th Rspec Gem if you want to run the tests.
+- Run the following to install the Rspec Gem if you want to run the tests.

       bundle install